 Oil rises on US fuel demand, extends rally

-- U.S. crude inventories fell by 3 million barrels in the last week to 432.6 million barrels, the EIA said, about 1pc higher than during the same time in 2019, before the pandemic.

-NEW YORK: Oil prices rose about 1pc on Wednesday, extending gains for a third session, after U.S. government data showed that fuel demand climbed to its highest since the start of the COVID-19 pandemic.
+NEW YORK: Oil prices rose about 1% on Wednesday, extending gains for a third session, after US government data showed that fuel demand climbed to its highest since the start of the COVID-19 pandemic.

 Gasoline stocks fell by 2.2 million barrels in the week to 225.92 million barrels, EIA said.